 There is some debate about whether you should try to stop your pet’s seizure once it has already started, especially if it has frequent seizures that are predictable and manageable.

 Diazepam (the generic name for Valium) can be given to stop a seizure in progress or to stop cluster seizures from happening once the first one has finished.
 Diazepam is usually administered via an intravenous drip or rectally.
 However, this medication loses its efficiency when used daily, so should not be used as the main method or treating seizures in dogs.
-Always consult with your vet before beginning new medication.
+Always consult with your vet before beginning a new medication.

 Some people swear by homeopathic methods to stop seizures in dogs.
 These include placing an icepack on the small of its back, or holding the dog and using a particular command (for example, “Stay with me!”) to help the dog regain control.
 There are a number of videos illustrating this technique on Youtube.